How Long Should You Rest Between Sets to Build Muscle?

 The Golden Age of Rest Times

 Back in the golden age of bodybuilding, everyone was all about short rest times.
 They’d lift hard, rest quickly, and then leap back into the next set.
-Their heart rates would stay elevated all through their workouts, they’d get killer pumps, and they’d pack in a ton of sets and exercises.
+Their heart rates would stay elevated all through their workouts, they’d get great muscle pumps, and they’d pack in a ton of sets and exercises.

 If you take 5 minutes between each set, your heart rate slows down, you lose your pump, the muscles get cold, and your level of intensity drops down to nothing.
 Try to keep your rest periods between sets down to a minute or less.